alexholcombe/PSYC3013/README.md

 ## Alex's Lectures 3, 4, 6.5->7.0: Spatial resolution

 * Side point: there are big differences between us in visual abilities, e.g. [face recognition](http://www.newyorker.com/magazine/2016/08/22/londons-super-recognizer-police-force?mbid=social_twitter)
-* Wolfe et al. *Sensation and Perception* textbook chapter 3
+* 10th edition or 3rd edition *Sensation and Perception* textbook chapter 3
 * Blake & Sekuler Perception excerpts pp. 95-99, 102-3, and p.331 on e-reserve (on Canvas).

 * VSauce's [The Resolution of the Eye](https://www.youtube.com/watch?v=4I5Q3UXkGd0&t=330s).
 Only one mistake I've noticed in this: him speaking as if viewing distance doesn't matter for the calculation of how many pixels are needed.